 15 mi. to EF373 (a left turn).
 About 2 miles before reaching

 the dry lake bed.
 Continue 10 mi on EF373 to Black Canyon Barrier;

 dirt road follows base of mesa.

 in advance.
 In harsh stormy conditions you want to choose a camp site according to natural wind blocks, but not be inside a deep wash that could flood.
-You may finally learn how to tie down the new tent properly with guy lines and fly and all.
+You may finally learn how to stake out your shelter.
+Tie down a new tent properly with guy lines and fly.